 “In Native American culture, there is a saying that ‘we are all related;’ all things live in relationship to one another.
 Living in harmony with the earth and our environs has meaning and purpose, not only for us but the whole—the earth, its peoples, and all that is.
 When we engage in health promotion by ‘walking in beauty,’ we all win.”

 Similarly, an article discussing the holistic healing practices of the First Nation peoples across Canada, says “The best place to learn accommodation to all one’s relations is on the land.
 You cannot defy the weather.
 One must compromise to survive and thrive.
 Experiencing the landscape helps one connect to something greater than the self, the more-than-human world, a ‘cathedral, full of life, promise, openness, and blessedness’”

-Today, adventure therapy integrates many of the foundational principles, and others, of a myriad of cultures to help people with substance abuse and mental health disorders.
-Many people find getting “out of themselves,” and into nature and adventure to be extremely beneficial in both short- and long-term recovery.
+Today, adventure therapy integrates many of the foundational principles, and others, of a myriad of cultures to help people with substance use disorders and mental health disorders.
+Many people find getting “out of themselves,” and into a natural setting with adventure experiences can generate positive outcomes in both short- and long-term recovery.

 At Futures Recovery Healthcare, we encourage many pathways of recovery for both substance use disorders (SUDs) and mental health illnesses.
 If you or someone you love is hurting, there is hope!
-There are many treatments and recovery tools available to help those with SUDs and mental disorders to heal and go on to live joyful, productive lives.
+There are many treatments and recovery tools available to help those with substance use disorders and mental disorders to heal and go on to live joyful, productive lives.

 Now, let’s dive further into how adventure therapy has evolved over time, and how it helps people recover today.

 TODAY’S ADVENTURE THERAPY